LecternJS/website/README.md

-# discord.js website
+# a copy of the discordjs website because we are using the same docgenerator as them so why not

-> The website housing documentation for discord.js
+> The website housing documentation for lecternjs and discord.js

 ## Project setup
 ```